 Pick up the phone and call your local paper today.
 In my experience, a phone call is a lot harder to ignore than an email.

-The images need to be relevant, as does your text, otherwise it’s self-promotion, and your photos will be taken down.
+The images need to be relevant, as does your text.
+Otherwise, people will view them as part of self-promotion, and the site will take them down.

 Check out our Facebook page if you would like to share some of your photos.